syncfusion-content/blazor-docs/blazor/diagram/connectors/segments/orthogonal.md

 ## How to customize Orthogonal Segment Thumb Shape

-The [Orthogonal](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ConnectorSegmentType.html#Syncfusion_Blazor_Diagram_ConnectorSegmentType_Orthogonal) connector supports an arbitrary number of segments between its source and target points.
-By default, these  [Segments](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Connector.html#Syncfusion_Blazor_Diagram_Connector_Segments)  are displayed with a circle shape in Grey color.
-You can customize the appearance of these segments using the SegmentThumbSettings property.
-This property allows you to choose from several predefined shapes.
-The shapes will be visible only when the DragSegmentThumb enum is added to the connector constraints.
-The following predefined shapes are provided:
+The [Orthogonal](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ConnectorSegmentType.html#Syncfusion_Blazor_Diagram_ConnectorSegmentType_Orthogonal) connector in the Syncfusion Blazor Diagram component supports an arbitrary number of segments between its source and target points.
+By default, these  [Segments](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Connector.html#Syncfusion_Blazor_Diagram_Connector_Segments)  are displayed with a circular shape in grey color.

+You can customize the appearance of these segments using the `SegmentThumbSettings` property, which allows you to choose from several predefined shapes.
+However, to ensure that these shapes are visible, you must include the `DragSegmentThumb` enum in the connector's constraints.

+The following predefined shapes are available for segment thumbs:

 | Shape name | Shape |
 |-------- | -------- |